EnquistLab/Tutorials/Moving_files_linux_servers.md

 If the transfer will take a very long time, run the command in `screen`.

-If the connection is weak or intermittent, wrapping rsync in the following bash script will allow your transfer to repeating resume on its own until the transfer is complete.
+If the connection is weak or intermittent, wrapping rsync in the following bash script will allow your transfer to resume on its own until the transfer is complete.
 You must have passwordless authentication for this to work.

 ```
 #!/bin/bash